18F/uswds-jekyll/pages/guide/Geneious_Server_on_Ceres.md

 1. click on "Geneious Server" in the list of Sources on the left
 2. You will see a message on the right "you are not currently logged in to Geneious Server".
 Select the "Log in" button.
 3. On the "Login to Geneious Server" popup screen:
-   - Enter a Host name:
+   - Enter  Host name: "geneious.scinet.usda.gov"
-     - If you logged into the VPN or are at an integrated site fill in:
-       `sn-geneiousserver-0.scinet.ars.usda.gov`
-     - If you are using an SSH tunnel type:
-       `localhost`
-   - In all cases type `8080` in the "Port" box
+   - Click the "Use SSL" box.
+You can leave the port empty, it should fill in 443 on its own.
    - Enter your Ceres username in the "User Name" box, usually firstname.lastname
-   - Enter your Ceres password in the "Password" box
+   - Enter your Ceres password immedialy followed by your GA code in the "Password" box  MyP@55w0rd123456
    - Click  "OK"

 ![screenshot of Geneious software login screen](/assets/img/geneious/geneious_login.png)